Pershing Square Capital Management: Investment history

 On January 9, 2009, the fund disclosed a 7.4% ownership stake in General Growth Properties (GGP) according to documents filed with the SEC, becoming the second-largest shareholder behind Brookfield Asset Management.
 The fund was betting on the company going bankrupt in such a way as to leave its shareholders intact.
 In November 2010, Pershing Square helped the company emerge from Chapter 11 bankruptcy protection.
-As of August 2012 the fund held beneficial ownership of 7.7 percent of General Growth's stock.
+In August 2012 the fund held beneficial ownership of 7.7 percent of GGP's stock.
+General Growth Partners repurchased Pershing Square's remaining stake in February 2014.

-In 2010, Pershing Square reported having taken large ownership stakes in JC Penney and Canadian Pacific Railway.
+In 2010, Pershing Square reported having taken large ownership stakes in JCPenney and Canadian Pacific Railway.

 In July 2012, Ackman acknowledged to CNBC he had acquired shares in Procter & Gamble worth approximately $1.8 billion, a 1% stake in the company, with the idea of taking an activist role within the corporation.
 Pershing Square later reduced its stake in Procter & Gamble, which was valued at around $60 million by the end of 2013.

+In December 2012, Pershing Square launched a new closed-end fund called Pershing Square Holdings (PSH), which raised $3 billion in an October 2014 IPO on Amsterdam's Euronext stock market.
+As a closed-end fund valued at $6.7 billion, PSH was designed as a permanent capital vehicle from which investors would not be able to directly withdraw funds.
+PSH reported 17.1% in returns since inception (December 2012–November 2017) under Ackman's management, 80% below the S&P 500.

+In a statement dated August 27, 2013, Pershing Square reported that it had hired Citigroup to liquidate the 39.1 million shares the firm then owned of JCPenney at a price of $12.90 per share, resulting in a loss of approximately $500 million.

+In 2013, Pershing Square acquired a $2.2 billion stake in Air Products & Chemicals, and nominated Matt Paull to serve on the company's board.
+Pershing Square sold its stake in 2017.
+According to a letter cited by Reuters, during Pershing Square’s four-and-half-year investment, APD delivered a 104.7% total shareholder return.